 Black Mental Health Graduate Academy

-William James College's Black Mental Health Graduate Academy is an academic pipeline program, which is designed to recruit, mentor, and support Black students in master's and doctoral degree programs for mental health counseling and psychology.
-Under the auspices of the Center for Multicultural and Global Mental Health (CMGMH), the Academy provides critical mentorship, career orientation, skill building, and professional enrichment to support academic excellence in graduate school.
-The Academy represents the College's commitment to decreasing racial/ethnic disparities by diversifying the mental health workforce and providing support to historically marginalized and underserved groups.
+William James College's Black Mental Health Graduate Academy is an academic pipeline program, which is designed to recruit, mentor, and support Black students in master's and doctoral degree programs for mental health counseling, psychology, and leadership.
+Under the auspices of the Center for Multicultural and Global Mental Health (CMGMH), the Academy provides critical mentorship, career orientation, skill building, and professional enrichment to support your academic excellence in graduate school.
+The Academy represents the College's commitment to decreasing racial and ethnic disparities by diversifying the mental health workforce and providing support to historically marginalized and underserved groups.

 “I'm really excited to be in a community with other Black scholars.
 Everyone has fascinating research interests, so I'm looking forward to talking about research in a way that pushes me to explore my identity further.”